BrendonBarringer/DevSocial/README.md

 # DevSocial
 A MERN stack refresher.
-Utilizing the MERN stack I created a social network.
+Utilizing the MERN stack I created a social network for developers.